dflex-js/dflex/packages/dnd/README.md

     <img src="https://raw.githubusercontent.com/jalal246/dflex/master/packages/dnd/public/dnd.gif" alt="show how drag and drop works" />
 </p>

-DFlex DnD is written in Pure JavaScript and can be used with different frameworks wither it is React, Vue, Angular, etc.
+DFlex DnD is written in pure JavaScript and can be used with different frameworks whether it is React, Vue, Angular, etc.

-It depends on animation, tracking each droppable area which makes the whole process runs smoothly as much as possible.
+It depends on animation, tracks each droppable area which makes the whole process runs smoothly as much as possible.

 <p align="center">